improving-app/back-end/README.md

 Now we are ready to start applying the yamls.

-Go to the `kubernetes` directory and run
+Go to the `kubernetes` directory and run one of either

-`kubectl apply -f akka-cluster-role.yaml`

-then run one of either

 `kubectl apply -f domain-test-deployment.yaml`